cozgun/RecurringMessagesAddin/README.md

 ## Variables available

 Following variables can be used while creating recurring items.
-Most of them are used to define dates dynamically (If you need new ones, you can embed them into function “EvaluateFolder”).
+Most of them are used to define dates dynamically (If you need new ones, you can embed them into codes of function “EvaluateFolder”).

 Variables should be entered in square brackets.
 See samples below.